 \section{The Proposed MAD-CNN Model}

-The proposed network structure, MAD-CNN, depicted in Fig. \ref{fig:network structure}, is specifically designed to enhance data training efficiency and collision detection robustness for collaborative robots equipped with variable stiffness actuation.
+The proposed network structure, MAD-CNN, for robot collision detection can be found in Figure \ref{fig:network structure}.
+MAD-CNN is designed to enhance data training efficiency and collision detection robustness for collaborative robots equipped with variable stiffness actuation.
 Efficient utilization of collision data is crucial due to the costly and laborious nature of its collection process.
-Additionally, the highly imbalanced features in the dataset, where collision cases are significantly fewer than collision-free cases, highlight the importance of optimizing data efficiency.
-Therefore, employing efficient classification methods to accurately distinguish between collision and collision-free cases, even with limited collision information \cite{kim2021transferable}, is essential.

-Collecting collision data for all stiffness conditions is particularly challenging and costly when dealing with robots equipped with variable stiffness actuators.
-Thus, there is a need to develop a network architecture that remains robust to changes in the physical stiffness of the joint.
-MAD-CNN addresses these challenges and aims to enhance collision detection performance while effectively utilizing limited data.
+Moreover, the highly imbalanced features observed in the collected dataset, where the number of collision cases is substantially lower than that of collision-free cases, further emphasize the importance of optimizing data efficiency.
+Therefore, it is advisable to employ efficient classification methods to accurately distinguish between collision and collision-free cases, even when limited collision information is available \cite{kim2021transferable}.
+Moreover, collecting collision data for all stiffness conditions is extremely challenging and expensive when dealing with robots equipped with variable stiffness actuators.
+There is a need to develop a network architecture that is robust to changes in the physical stiffness of the joint.